KQM-git/TCL/docs/general-mechanics/overworld.md

 * Elemental applications can be used to destroy or/and damage bushes.
 However not all elements are equal in this regard.
 * Bushes take one unit of Pyro Elemental application to light on fire.
+* For Catalyst users, only Hydro and Pyro are the kinds of Plunge Attacks that can destroy bushes.
+[Vault Entry](../evidence/general-mechanics/overworld.md#cata-plunge-sometimes-destroys-bush)

 ### Trees

 * Unloading and reloading an area causes trees/plants to pick up their fruits (like apples, sunsettias, lavender melon and berries).
-[Vault entry](../evidence/general-mechanics/overworld.md#trees-pick-up-fruits)
+[Vault Entry](../evidence/general-mechanics/overworld.md#trees-pick-up-fruits)

 ## Objects